 In October 2015, our NCG Committee adopted a stock ownership requirement for our non-employee directors to better align the interests of our Board with our shareholders.
 The stock ownership requirement initially provided that each non-employee director of our Board own shares of our common stock equal to 2.5 times the annual director retainer.
-On April 25, 2018, our Board amended this stock ownership requirement to require each non-employee director of our Board to own shares of our common stock equal to 3.5 times the annual director retainer.
-The Board acknowledges that the stock ownership requirement allows new directors a reasonable amount of time to comply.
+On April 25, 2018, our Board amended this stock ownership requirement to require each non-employee director of our Board acknowledges that the stock ownership requirement allows new directors a reasonable amount of time to comply.